livechat/chat.io-docs/site/content/agent-api/api-reference/v0.3-dev-preview/README.md

 ```

 ### Authentication
-Customer authentication is done with access token.
-It can be obtained from customer sso.
+Agent authentication is done with access token.
+It can be obtained from agent sso.

 ### Events order
 Chat messages are not guaranteed to be sorted by server.
 Client should sort them by `order` parameter.
 Do not use `timestamp` to sort messages because two events can have the same timestamp.